RadekKoubsky/byteman-wildfly-log/README.md

 ```

 produces log:
-`19:08:45,479 DEBUG [org.jboss.wsf.stack.cxf.CXFServletExt] (default task-12) [ThreadId-300] (Method invoke) Invoking request handler call...`
+`19:08:44,507 DEBUG [io.undertow.servlet.handlers.ServletHandler] (default task-12) [ThreadId-300] (Method handleRequest) Request info:  URL = http://localhost:8080/wildfly-helloworld-ws, protocol = HTTP/1.1, method = GET, query string: wsdl`

 ## Byteman vs JBoss module class loading
-When a byteman rule passes a class from JBoss modules system to log helper, ClassNotFoundException is thrown because log helper class is loaded by different classloader.
+When a byteman rule passes a class from JBoss modules system to the log helper class, the ClassNotFoundException is thrown because the log helper class is loaded by different classloader.
 As a consequence of this, rules use dollar expression to build log message and passes it to log helper class as java.lang.String.

-After discussion with the author of Byteman, an experimental implementation of the classloading problem was made and is considered to be included in the next version of Byteman.
+After discussion with the author of Byteman, an experimental implementation of the classloading problem was made and is considered in the next version of Byteman.
 Full discussion can be viewed at https://developer.jboss.org/thread/261314